MileHacker Logo

 Victoria Falls Southern Province, Zambia Travel Guide

 The region around Victoria Falls delivers adventure, wildlife encounters, and cultural richness.
 Diverse activities await, from adrenaline-pumping bungee jumps to peaceful sunset cruises on the Zambezi River.
 Explore the green rainforest sustained by the falls’ mist, or embark on a safari to spot Africa’s famous wildlife.
-Your journey here promises a highlight of your travels.
+Your journey here guarantees a highlight of your travels.

 David Livingstone, the Scottish missionary and explorer, first witnessed The Smoke that thunders in 1855, naming them after Queen Victoria.
 Local communities had known and revered the falls as Mosi-oa-Tunya for centuries.